andrealorenzon/testo_tesi/tesi.md

 # ORBIS Dataset: a real world ROSE application

-Benchmark test datasets usually are convenient.
-The data are clean, there is an actual relationship, all the variables are used.
+Benchmark test toy datasets are usually convenient: the data are clean, there is are actual relationships, all the variables are used.

 We decided to test ROSE in a real world problem belonging to a field considered difficult to handle: econometrics.

 ## Problem description

-In this particular project the Client asked the following question:
+In this particular project we are trying to answer the following question:

 > Is it possible to foresee which firm have potential for becoming an High Growth Firm, given their economic status at the first year of activity?

+In other words we want to know if, for a firm, a good beginning leads to a good ending.
 It is generally understood that the outcome of such prevision is not feasible with 100% accuracy, but over last years many techniques were advanced to improve forecast from economic datasets.[^Coad, 2019] One of the main issues about this topic is the imbalanced nature of the problem.
 Without the aim of generating the best model, we want to explore the effect of data rebalancing using ROSE on this dataset, when training some basic, unoptimized model.
 Model choice and parameter optimization has been left on for future work, being out of scope for this project.

+The original ORBIS dataset included informations for 5 years (2000-2004).
+We have been provided the first year (2000) data, and a label computed from HGF function on the data of all 5 years, with the objective of being able to infer it.

 ## Dataset description

-The Client provided a dataset that is a subset of ORBIS database, a collection of information on listed company across the globe, curated  by Bureau Van Djik (henceforth BvD), a Moody's Analytics controlled private society.
+The provided dataset that is a subset of ORBIS database, a collection of information on listed company across the globe, curated  by Bureau Van Djik (henceforth BvD), a Moody's Analytics controlled private society.
 BvD collects information from about 375 millions of public and private firms in a standardized way, allowing for comparison and analytics.
 ORBIS data comes from more than 160 providers and hundreds of internal sources.
 The firm activity itself revolves about the reconstruction of proprietary assets and recognition of effective owners, providing firm structure hierarchy diagrams to rebuild dependencies among groups and controlled societies.
 Those data can be used to find informations about a firm, can be filtered to find firms that satisfy certain criteria, analyze peer groups, retrieve market informations about competitors and potential collaborations, and analyze stakeholders interdependence and financial strength.

 ORBIS is used by enterprise, governments and public administrations, academic entities, financial institutes and professional studies, and is focused on efficiency aimed at decisional processes.
 Different targets can be optimized by ORBIS data: